randikabanura/ssd_oauth_assignment_ror/README.md

 Before installing Ruby, determine which version of Ruby you want to install.
 We will install Ruby 2.7.1.
 Use the following command for installing Ruby.

+*Note: Please use ruby version 2.7.1 for this application.*

 ```
 $ rbenv install -v 2.7.1